Ryan Recognizes Accounting Faculty Who ‘Opened Doors’

 When Timothy Ryan ’88 first set foot on Babson’s campus, he was a little intimidated.
 Ryan grew up in a working class family in Dedham, Mass., and was the first of his family to attend college.
 Babson gave him a generous financial aid package and the tools to succeed.

 Ryan studied hard and worked full time at a Roche Brothers supermarket.
-The accounting faculty, particularly professor Richard Bruno (who died on Jan.
-2), took an interest in his future and suggested he give public accounting a shot.
+The accounting faculty, particularly professor Richard Bruno, took an interest in his future and suggested he give public accounting a shot.
 He did, and after graduation, PricewaterhouseCoopers recruited him to work in its Boston office.

-When Ryan steps foot on campus now, he’s usually joined by his six children, all 10 or under.
+When Ryan steps foot on campus now, he’s usually joined by his six children.
 He wants to introduce him to the place that gave him so much.